kvitale/PokemonParty/README.md

 ## Description

-Pokemon Party is a SPA(Single Page Application) that allows you to create a list of your favorite Pokemon
+Pokemon Party is a SPA(Single Page Application) that allows you to create a dream party of your favorite Pokemon!